imbue-ai/jupyter_ascending/README.md

 Jupyter Ascending syncs the state between a python script and a Jupyter notebook.

-At the moment, it syncs between python scripts that end with `.synced.py` and Jupyter notebooks with names that end with `.synced.ipynb`.
+At the moment, it syncs between python scripts that end with `.sync.py` and Jupyter notebooks with names that end with `.sync.ipynb`.

-To get a properly formatted `.synced.py` file, you should use `jupytext` to generate one.
+To get a properly formatted `.sync.py` file, you should use `jupytext` to generate one.
 You can convert it to a Jupyter notebook with `jupytext` as well!

 ## Getting started